M4TH1EU/HA-EasyComputerManager/README.md

 1. Install [HACS](https://hacs.xyz/) if not already installed.
 2. In Home Assistant, go to "HACS" in the sidebar.
 3. Click on "Integrations."
+4. Click on the three dots in the top right corner and select "Custom repositories."
+5. Paste the following URL in the "Repo" field: https://github.com/M4TH1EU/HA-EasyComputerManager
+6. Select "Integration" from the "Category" dropdown.
+7. Click "Add."
-4. Search for "easy_computer_manager" and click "Install."
+8. Search for "easy_computer_manager" and click "Install."

 ### Manually